After the austenitic stainless steel pressure vessel is formed by the plate rolling machine, it will be welded. What should we pay attention to?

 To ensure the characteristics of dual-phase steel, it is the key to the welding of this type of steel to ensure that the proportion of austenite and ferrite in the microstructure of the welded joint is appropriate.
 When the cooling rate of the post-weld joint is slow, the second phase change of δ→γ is sufficient, so a duplex structure with a suitable phase ratio can be obtained at room temperature, which requires a suitable large welding heat input during welding.
 Otherwise, if the cooling rate after welding is fast, the delta ferrite phase will increase, resulting in a serious decrease in the plastic toughness and corrosion resistance of the joint.

 Duplex stainless steel welding consumables selection

 Welding consumables for duplex stainless steel are characterized in that the weld structure is austenite-dominated duplex structure, and the content of main corrosion-resistant elements (chromium, molybdenum, etc.) sex.
-In order to ensure the content of austenite in the weld, the content of nickel and nitrogen is usually increased, that is, the nickel equivalent is increased by about 2% to 4%.
-In the base metal of duplex stainless steel, there is generally a certain amount of nitrogen content, and a certain amount of nitrogen content is also expected in the welding material, but generally it should not be too high, otherwise pores will occur.
+To ensure the content of austenite in the weld, the content of nickel and nitrogen is usually increased, that is, the nickel equivalent is increased by about 2% to 4%.
+In the base metal of duplex stainless steel, there is generally a certain amount of nitrogen content, and a certain amount of nitrogen content is also expected in the welding material, but generally, it should not be too high, otherwise, pores will occur.
 The higher nickel content thus becomes a major difference between the welding consumable and the base metal.